rabbitmq/rabbitmq-website/site/oauth2.md

 ### <a id="use-tokens-with-clients" class="anchor" href="#use-tokens-with-clients">Using Tokens with Clients</a>

-A client must present a valid `access_token` acquired from an OAuth 2.0 provider (UAA) as the **password** in order to authenticate with RabbitMQ.
+A client must present a valid `access_token` acquired from an OAuth 2.0 provider (such as UAA) as the **password** in order to authenticate with RabbitMQ.

-To learn more about UAA/OAuth 2.0 clients see [UAA docs](https://github.com/cloudfoundry/uaa/blob/master/docs/UAA-APIs.rst#id73).
+To learn more about OAuth 2.0 clients, see the [OAuth 2.0 client specification](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

 ### <a id="scope-and-tags" class="anchor" href="#scope-and-tags">Scope and Tags</a>